Elements of Decentralized Finance

 Assignments and Grading

-The course is evaluated in three formats:
+The course is evaluated in four formats:

-• [56% of the grade] In-class labs – Hands-on activity for students to get a feel for interacting with each element and exploring the action space.
+• [28% of the grade] In-class labs – Hands-on activity for students to get a feel for interacting with each element and exploring the action space.
 Students need to attend any 14 out of the 21 lectures to do that.